tortus/static_pages/README.md

 How it works
 ------------

-Uses a wildcard route:
+The engine uses the following routes:

     match ':page(.:format)' => 'pages#show', :as => :page
+    root :to => 'pages#index'

-The controller functionality basically boils down to:
+The controller functionality boils down to the following, after security
+checks:

+    def show
       render params[:page]
+    end

 If the template isn't found, the ActionView::TemplateNotFound exception is caught and re-thrown as ActionController::RoutingError.